Nephila: Golden silk

 There have been several efforts in the past to produce garments from Nephila silk although none commercially viable.
 These include two bed hangings that were shown at the 1900 Paris Exhibition.

 In 2004 a textile designer, Simon Peers, and an entrepreneur, Nicholas Godley managed in three years' work and using 1.2 million Golden silk orb-weavers (collected in the wild and released some 30 minutes later after they produced the silk) to produce a shawl that was exhibited at the American Museum of Natural History in 2009.

-By 2012 they managed to produce a second, bigger garment, a cape, that, together with the shawl, were exhibited at the Victoria and Albert Museum in London.
+By 2012 they managed to produce a second, bigger garment, the Golden Spider Silk Cape, that, together with the shawl, were exhibited at the Victoria and Albert Museum in London.
 Two shawls and a traditional Madagascan lamba made of this spider silk were included in an exhibition of curios from the natural world in 2021.

 Another possible use of Nephila silk lies in tissue engineering.
 A study from the Medizinische Hochschule Hannover reports that processed Nephila silk is an excellent scaffold material thanks to its biocompatibility, mechanical strengths, and its property to promote cell adhesion and proliferation.
 In particular, the silk acts as a suitable guiding material for peripheral nerve regrowth.

-Fishermen on the coasts of the Indo-Pacific ocean remove Nephila webs and form them into a ball, which is thrown into the water.
+Fishermen on the coasts of the Indo-Pacific Ocean remove Nephila webs and form them into a ball, which is thrown into the water.
 There it unfolds and is used to catch bait fish.